 Benefits Of Jamaican Black Castor Oil

 The oil gets its color because of the ash in it from roasting the castor beans.
 It is rich in omega-9 fatty acids that moisturize your hair and strengthen it.
-Castor oil is rich in proteins that fill the damaged keratin spots in your hair.
+Castor oil is rich in proteins that fill the damaged keratin spots in your hair similar to a keratin treatment (protein treatment).
 This helps smooth your hair and make it frizz-free.
 It also strengthens your hair, making it less prone to breakage and splitting.
-Castor oil is also known for its ability to promote rapid hair growth.
+Castor oil is also known for its ability to promote rapid hair rejuvenation and growth.

-- Do not use castor oil for oily hair as it might weight it down.
+- Do not use castor oil for oily hair as it might weigh it down.

 - Do not use hot water while washing your hair; it will open up your cuticles, resulting in moisture loss.
 Instead, use lukewarm water.